joshpham97/COMP474Project_OptionB_PhamTran_ExerciseRecommender/README.md

-# expert-system
+# Exercise Recommender Expert System

 COMP 474/COMP 6721 Expert System project

-This is an expert system that recommends exercises to users.
+This is an expert system that recommends exercises to users based on the user inputs.

+In addtion, it supports uncertainty logic in the form of recommendations:

+- [Probabilistics Uncertainty] Recommendation if physician consultation is required
+- [Possibilistic Uncertainty] Recommendation for working weight for squats, bench press and deadlifts.

 ## Team Pham-Tran

 Members:

-- Hoang Thuan Pham
+- Hoang Thuan Pham (40022992)
-- Minh Huy Tran
+- Minh Huy Tran (40263743)

 ## How to run